Minkowski content and natural parameterization for the Schramm-Loewner evolution: Proof of Theorem 3.2

-One has to take some care in reading the formulas on the right-hand side.
-The conditional probabilities inside the expectation are with respect to the untilted measure $\Prob$, but the expectation is with respect to the tilted measure $\E^*_\theta$.
-Similarly,

-The Girsanov theorem shows that under the measure $\E^*_\theta$,
+The Girsanov theorem shows that under the measure ${\mathbb E}^*_\theta$,

-where, as before, $\hat \theta_t = \theta_{2at}$ and $W_t$ is a standard Brownian motion with respect to the titled measure.
-This equation has an invariant probability density which we denote by $\mu$ with density
+where, as before, $\hat\theta_t = \theta_{2at}$ and $W_t$ is a standard Brownian motion with respect to the tilted measure.
+This equation has an invariant probability density

-Moreover, the rate of convergence to equilibrium is exponential (see, e.g., \cite[Section 2.1.1]{LZ}).
-To be more explicit, there exists $\alpha > 0$ such that if $\phi_t(\theta; \theta_0)$ is the density at time $t$ given initial conditon $\theta_0$, then
+Moreover, the rate of convergence to equilibrium is exponential (see, e.g., \cite{LZ}, Section~2.1.1).
+To be more explicit, there exists $\alpha> 0$ such that if $\phi_t(\theta; \theta_0)$ is the density at time $t$ given initial condition $\theta_0$, then